aatishb/DIYtouchpad/README.md

    ![which port](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/whichportnum.png)

    Now run the sketch.
-If it works, you should see the following image.
+If it works, you should see the following screen.

    ![input window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/inputwindow.png)

    This sketch listens for serial messages from the Arduino and streams the 6 voltage values to Wekinator over OSC port 6448.
 OSC is a way to send messages from one program to another on your computer (or between computers, although we won't use that here).

 5. Run output Processing sketch (output_cursor) using [Processing](https://processing.org/).
-If it works, you should see the following image.
+If it works, you should see the following screen.

    ![output window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/outputwindow.png)